CBS CEO Moonves resigns amid new allegations of sexual misconduct

 “The CBS Board of Directors is committed to a thorough and independent investigation of the allegations, and that investigation is actively underway,” the media company’s board said in a statement.

+(This version of the story has been refiled to correct last name of Chief Operating Officer to Ianniello from Ianiello in paragraph 3)

-Reporting by Kenneth Li in New York; Editing by Will Dunham
+Reporting by Kenneth Li in New York; Additional Reporting by Mekhla Raina in Bengaluru; Editing by Will Dunham and Sam Holmes